amazon-science/summary-reference-revision/README.md

 This is the README for the paper "Learning to Revise References for Faithful Summarization" by Griffin Adams, Han-Chin Shing, Qing Sun, Christopher Winestock, Kathleen McKeown, and Noémie Elhadad.
 This research was done while Griffin (PhD student at Columbia University) was an intern with the [Amazon Comprehend Medical](https://aws.amazon.com/comprehend/medical/) team.

-If you have any questions about the paper or code, please feel free to contact griffin.adams@columbia.edu or raise an issue on GitHub.
+If you have any questions about the paper or issues running the code, please don't hesitate to contact griffin.adams@columbia.edu or raise an issue on GitHub!
+We will try to respond as promptly as possible.

 ## High-Level Approach